silvio/gerrit-rust/README.md

         *   [ ] auto push master branches to gerrit

     *   [ ] `ggr stat [-F <date>] [-T <data>]`
-        TBD some statistics like opened and closed review since a week or between a timespan. via iso-8601 like `date -Is`.
+        some statistics like opened and closed review since a week or between a timespan. via iso-8601 like `date -Is`.

         Examples: